Clan MacTavish: Independent evidence against Campbell descent:

-Alastair Campbell of Airds says, "It seems probable that later compilers of the official genealogy, Ane Accompt (of the Genealogy of the Campbells), did not know of Sir Thomas "Cambel" and were anxious to insert the MacTavishes into the account somehow."
-This would appear as a very odd explanation since the MacEwens recorded the Campbell genealogies over many years.
-Seannachies would not have omitted someone as important as Thomas Cambel, who swore fealty to Edward I, King of England in the 1296 Ragman Roll.
-Alastair Campbell of Airds also says, "I doubt if it can be shown that the eponym of any Highland family is a fictitious character.", but Alastair Campbell of Airds places Tavis Corr in this predicament, and has referred to the clan as Tavish Campbells, insinuating the MacTavishes are Campbell descendants.
+Alastair Campbell of Airds says: "It seems probable that later compilers of the official genealogy, Ane Accompt, did not know of Sir Thomas 'Cambel' and were anxious to insert the MacTavishes into the account somehow."
+He has also referred to the clan as Tavish Campbells, insinuating the MacTavishes are Campbell descendants.

-Historiographer William Skene noted: "The policy of the Argyll family led them to employ every means for the acquisition of property and the extension of the clan.
-One of the arts, which they used for the latter purpose, was to compel those clans which had become dependent upon them to adopt the name of Campbell, and this, when successful, was generally followed at an after period by the assertion that the clan was descended from the house of Argyll.
+Historiographer William Skene, writing in 1837, noted: "The policy of the Argyll family led them to employ every means for the acquisition of property and the extension of the clan.
+One of the arts which they used for the latter purpose was to compel those clans which had become dependent upon them to adopt the name of Campbell, and this, when successful, was generally followed at an after period by the assertion that the clan was descended from the house of Argyll.
 In general, the clans thus adopted into the race of Campbell, are sufficiently marked out by their being promoted only to the honor of being an illegitimate branch, but the tradition of the country invariably distinguishes between the real Campbells and those who were compelled to adopt their name."
-Tavis Corr, and his descendants (the MacTavishes) fit William Skene's description.